spacekitcat/cmpress-tool/README.md

 # libz77 implementation of LZ77

-Theory vs practice rating: Research nuclear fusion reactor (as in, consumes more than it generates) .
+Theory vs practice rating: Research nuclear fusion reactor (as in, consumes more than it generates, but the gap is closing) .

 This is a project in progress.
 The `samplestarget` folder (created during the trasnspile stage of the build) provides some file I/O examples and some string compression examples.